LCOGT/devenv-k8s/README.md

 ## Cache

-Some tools may require building.
+Some tools may require compiling.
 Run the following to setup the LCO Cachix Nix cache that will let you pull pre-built binaries.
 This only needs to be done once.

 ```shell